aim840912/shorten-url-nodejs/README.md

 # Shorten Url

-Use to shorten your url
+Way to shorten your url

 ## Quick start